suedenglehem/vntd-search/README.md

 # Vinted Product Finder

+I needed a simple scanner of vinted to check on all cheap table tennis blades in 10-30e range, often blades with broken edges which i can easily repair are in this range.
+So, first asked hermes to do a scanner for that, it got complettely bogged down in to complex ways of doing it.
+Claude solved it all in 2h.
+I run in on win10, you want to fire it on linux/mac etc or in docker, just ask claude to rewrite the runner script.

-Scans [vinted.fr](https://www.vinted.fr) for recent listings across a list of brands, filters to a price range and an age window (default ~4 months), and generates a self-contained HTML page organized by brand.
+Scanner of [vinted.fr](https://www.vinted.fr) for recent listings across a list of brands, filters to a price range and an age window (default ~4 months), and generates a self-contained HTML page organized by brand.
 Every listing is verified **on its photo** by a local LLM, so items that sellers mislabel (e.g. rubbers sold as "raquette", or